-Mali: 2 hostages freed by extremists on plane to capital
+Mali: 3 European hostages, 1 Malian politician freed

 There was no immediate information on whether a ransom was paid.
 Extremist groups in the Sahel have long funded their organizations through kidnappings.

-It also was not immediately known whether any other Western hostages were among the group.
-The al-Qaida-linked group known as JNIM and its associates were believed to be holding at least seven others foreigners in addition to Petronin.

-The other known hostages are Italians Pierluigi Maccalli and Nicola Ciacco, Australian doctor Ken Elliott, Colombian nun Gloria Cecilia Narváez Argoti, South African national Christo Bothma, Swiss national Beatrice Stockly and Romanian citizen Julian Ghergut.
+The al-Qaida-linked group known as JNIM and its associates are also believed to be holding Australian doctor Ken Elliott, Colombian nun Gloria Cecilia Narváez Argoti, South African national Christo Bothma, Swiss national Beatrice Stockly and Romanian citizen Julian Ghergut.

-Petronin had appeared 18 months after her abduction in a video released on Telegram by JNIM alongside the Colombian nun.

 In March, extremists ambushed Cisse’s vehicle while he and his entourage were campaigning in northern Mali.
 The three-time presidential candidate was later re-elected to his parliament seat while in captivity.